PuttipongPadee2000/PuttipongPadee2000/README.md

-- I'm Puttipong Padee.
+- Hi!
+You can call me Pluem.
   - Interested in Fullstack Development.
   - Currently learning React/Typescript
   - Soon be leaning towards Next.js